 ACCTG 151G Financial Literacy

-ACCTG 151G | Open Schedule | Semester One 2018 | City Campus | 15 points
+ACCTG 151G | Open | Semester One 2023 | City Campus | 15 points

-- Understand the components of consumer loans
+- Identify and describe the components and characteristics of consumer loans in New Zealand.

-- Analyse and interpret financial statements and explain the need for professional and ethical standards
+- Analyse and interpret financial statements and explain the need for professional and ethical standards.

 'I enjoyed the fact that the course was informative and geared towards helping us make informed financial decisions.
 Compared to my other very examination-focused courses this course was a breath of fresh air.'

 'The tutorials and the drop–in sessions were most helpful for me.
 The lecturer is really nice and approachable... great online discussions.'

 'The most helpful aspect of this course for my learning was doing hands-on tasks such as drawing out our own paper stocks.'